marakalwa/RandomShock/README.md

-# ⚡ RandomShop
+# ⚡ RandomShock

-**RandomShop** is a .NET (C#) NuGet package that interfaces with the **OpenShock API** to deliver random electric shocks.
+**RandomShock** is a .NET (C#) NuGet package that interfaces with the **OpenShock API** to deliver random electric shocks.
 Designed for novelty applications, behavior conditioning, or just chaotic experimentation, this package lets you schedule or trigger shocks at unpredictable intervals.

 > ⚠️ **Warning:** Use this package with extreme caution.
 It interacts with hardware that can cause physical discomfort or harm.
 Not recommended for individuals with health conditions.
 Use at your own risk.